Oahspe Study

 The woman in the story represented the spiritually inclined I'hins, feminine representing Es, the spirit, whereas the male dog being masculine represented the more beast-like, corporeally oriented nature of the primitive Druk.
 The son, who is the issue of both, represents the I'huan who despised his paternal ancestry and slew his father.

 The story of Noj and the following two tales from Southern China contain metaphors for the continual outbreak of evil upon the earth before the sinking of Pan.
-For the earth and her heavens, even after being restored at the beginning of each cycle of 3000 years (the time of Light), continued to fall down into evil (during the dark period of each cycle) which grew too great for the reigning God and his angel hosts to overcome:
+For, according to Oahspe, the earth and her heavens, even after being restored at the beginning of each cycle of 3000 years, continued to fall into evil (during the dark period of each cycle).
+Evil grew so great that the roadway wherein the earth traveled was not sufficiently dark/dense to accomodate the fallen grades of the inhabitants.

 || Sagaiye (eastern Siberia): God told Noj to build a ship.
 The devil tempted his wife to find out what he was building in the forest.
 When the devil found out, he destroyed by night what Noj built by day, so the boat was not completed when the flood came.
 God was forced to send down an iron vessel in which Noj, his wife and family, and all kinds of animals were saved. ||